balodi182/Hackathon1/DHeeraj/Readme.txt

 TXT file purposes

-Set.txt             --  used by tkinterRead to store user input and read by
+Set.txt             --  used by tkinterRead to store user input and read by dimmersend and output